albertoriva/soi/README.md

 soi [-h] [-t] [-i I] [-n N] [-2] specs...
 ```

-`specs' consists of entries of the form `S=n`, where S describes a set or an intersection, and n is the
+`specs` consists of entries of the form `S=n`, where S describes a set or an intersection, and n is the
 number of elements it contains.
 S can be one of: N, A, B, C, D, AB, AC, AD, BC, BD, CD, ABC, ABD, ACD,
 BCD, ABCD.
 N indicates the total number of items in the domain (can also be set with the `-n` option),
 single letters indicate the size of sets, multiple letters indicate intersections.